Nain Jaune: Play

-The winner of the round is the player who is first to get rid of all his cards.
-The winner draws from the each other player either as many chips as that player has points left in his or her hand (each court card is worth 10, the rest count at face value).
+The winner of the round is the player who is first to get rid of all cards.
+The winner draws from the each other player either as many counters as that player has points left in hand (each court card is worth 10, the rest count at face value).
 In counting points, pip cards are worth their face value, courts are worth 10 points each and Aces score 1 point each.
-A player who gets rid of all his cards at once when on lead for the first time makes an "Opera" (or Grand Opera) and, in addition to the payments from the other players, sweeps the board.
+A player who gets rid of all cards at once when on lead for the first time makes an "Opera" (or Grand Opera) and, in addition to the payments from the other players, sweeps the board.

 When the deal has been settled, the board is re-dressed for the next deal and the player to the right of the last dealer becomes the new dealer.